 Get ready to have a successful holiday you can be proud of.
 Here’s a hint…it’s not going to be perfect and I’ll show you how to be just fine with that.

 Being a working mom sure eats up the day doesn’t it?
-How often do you say you’re going to do something, get all prepped and geared up to do it….and it ya don’t?
+How often do you say you’re going to do something, get all prepped and geared up to do it….and you don’t?

 Work and life’s priorities take up a lot of time and they may even be taking away from you planning the perfect holiday.